mpenet/esearch/README.md

 @(add-doc ...)

-;; Error handling can be done using lamina utilities (same is true for timeouts)
+;; Error handling can be done using lamina utilities

 (lamina.core/run-pipeline
   (add-doc "http://127.0.0.1:9200"